 ERA5 atmospheric reanalysis

-Due to stratospheric temperature biases from the years 2000-2006 exhibited in the first version of ERA5, ECMWF have published a new dataset, ERA5.1, which should be used to replace ERA5 for those years, especially for stratospheric studies.
+Due to stratospheric temperature biases from the years 2000-2006 that were present in the first version of ERA5, ECMWF have published an improved dataset, ERA5.1 for these years, which should be used to replace ERA5 for stratospheric studies where the atmospheric mean state matters.
 Please see the Simmons et al (2020) reference for details.
-According to Simmons et al. 2020: "ERA5 and ERA5.1 perform very similarly in the lower and middle troposphere.
-ERA5 products can thus continue to be used with reasonable confidence for tropospheric studies, although once the ERA5.1 data are released for public use there is a marginal case for changing to use ERA5.1 products for all studies involving data from 2000 to 2006."
+According to Simmons et al. 2020: "ERA5 and ERA5.1 perform very similarly in the lower and middle troposphere."

 Key Strengths